graphhopper/open-traffic-collection/README.md

   * `wegwerkzaamheden`: roadworks and event-related traffic measures
   * There are also various measured data publications, indicating traffic flow, speed, travel times and queues.

   The Datex-II situation reports rely heavily on Alert-C for location encoding.
 However, they do not use the regular Alert-C location code list for the Netherlands, but the [VILD](https://docs.ndw.nu/en/sb/algemeen/specialisatie/VILD.html), which has incompatible lcoation codes.
 It can be downloaded from https://www.ndw.nu/documenten/nl/#cat_2.
+A semi-automatic process to convert the VILD to a Location Table Exchange Format, as understood by Alert-C toolchains, is described [here](https://gitlab.com/traffxml/vild2ltef).
  * Lithuania:
    * [traffic count](http://lakd.lrv.lt/lt/atviri-duomenys)
    * [restrictions](http://restrictions.eismoinfo.lt/): Roadworks, road closures and restrictions, incidents; JSON-based format similar to Waze CIFS.
 More information at http://eismoinfo.lt > Open data/Atviri duomenys.